 The 15 Healthiest (and Unhealthiest) Meats You Can Eat

-Muscle-building protein is abundant in many plant-based foods, yet we often fill up with meat.
-This is okay as long as you understand the nutrition behind different foods.
-Confused about which meats to enjoy?
+Many plant-based foods offer muscle-building protein, yet we often fill up with meat.
+This is okay as long as you understand the nutrition of different foods.
 These are the healthiest meats to add to your grocery cart — and the ones you should avoid altogether.
-Do not buy one common meat that will actually increase your risk of colon cancer (on page 10).
+One common meat will actually increase your risk of colon cancer (on page 10).

 1. Healthy: chicken

-Why: It’s low in calories, high in protein, and packed with B vitamins.
+Why: low in calories; high in protein and B vitamins

 Next: Avoid this chicken if you can.